Noé Hernández (actor): TV roles and Los Inquilinos

 Following his tenure in the first season of the TV series Crónica de Castas, Hernández agreed to be the villain in La Hermandad, a series developed by Claro Video, directed by Carlos Bolado and co-starred by Colombian actor Manolo Cardona and Spanish actress Paz Vega.
 About his role (Pedro Castro — a police chief), the actor told to the Associated Press: "He is a very particular villain.
 He does not like to see people suffer, so instead of torturing them, he kills them fast".
-The actor also filmed in Guadalajara, Los Inquilinos, playing a janitor in a multifamily complex where a series of supernatural events occur.
+The actor also filmed in Guadalajara, Inquilinos, playing a janitor in a multifamily complex where a series of supernatural events occur.
 The film also features Mexican actors Erick Elías and Danny Perea.
 About his role and the thriller genre, Hernández stated, "It is a genre that is not very common in Mexico and from the little I have seen it falls into clichés, laughter effects, and creating little monsters.
 What attracted me to this film was the script; is a psychological thriller that takes you down to ground level: circumstances that can happen everyday, but that also have a thriller vibe".
 In 2018, Hernández joined several actors in the music video for "Banana Papaya", a song performed by Kany García and Residente.